Palawan fairy-bluebird

 The Palawan fairy-bluebird (Irena tweeddalii) is a species of bird in the family Irenidae.
 It is native to Balabac Island, Palawan and the Calamian Islands in the Philippines.
 Its natural habitats are tropical moist lowland forest and it is declining due to habitat destruction and deforestation.

 Description and taxonomy

-EBird describes the bird as "Spectacular forest-dweller with blood-red eyes, endemic to Palawan and surrounding smaller islands.
-Gathers at fruiting and flowering trees.
-Frequently gives rising “wit!” notes, often in bursts of three, as well as incorporating them into short, melodious song."

 Exhibits sexual dimorphism in which male are midnight black and electric blue while the female is dark turquoise with dark wingtips.

 It was formerly conspecific with the Asian fairy-bluebird but split due to plummage differences with males have a lighter more electric blue versus the darker blue of the former.
 Females are duller and more turquoise in color.

 It has been observed feeding on invertebrates but otherwise diet is largely unknown.
 It is often seen foraging alone or in pairs foraging in the understorey.

 Ecology and behavior

 This specific species diet and breeding ecology has yet to be comprehensively studied but its diet is presumed to be very similar to the Asian fairy-bluebird which mainly feeds on berries, figs and nectar.
 It also supplements its diet with some insects.
 Forms small flocks and also joins mixed species flocks of insectivores to forage.
 The Asian fairy-bluebird nests 2 to 6 meters high in palms.
 The nest is small and shallow cup made of flimsily arranged twigs and is typically built by the female.
 Clutch size of 2, occasionally 3, eggs.